chriso202/eduDing/README.md

 ## About the Project

-RèsuMatè is a mobile app that empowers students to craft comprehensive and useful rèsumè’s that showcase their professional life journey.
-It transforms academic achievements, athletic participation, performing arts experience, club memberships, community service hours, honors classes, and more into a professional rèsumè template.
-This tool will help students highlight their diverse skills and experiences, facilitating a streamlined presentation for college applications, job opportunities, and beyond, all while responding completely to the FBLA topic.
+eduDing is a mobile app that empowers students to learn and expand their knowledge through the use of various quizzes that contribute to the well being of their very own "Ding".
+Each Ding has a unique name, style, and emotion, and must be maintained by providing it with food gained by completing a variety of quizzes.
+Educationally, eduDing primarily focuses on concepts closely related to SAT-prep, but may also be used in many other academic contexts.
+Download now and make learning fun.
 ## Program Awards

 - 1st Place Texas FBLA Area 7